bplmaps/lmec-main-site/content/about/jobs/learning-resource-specialist.md

 ### **To apply**

-Please submit the following as a single .pdf.
+Please submit the following via our [online application](https://tally.so/r/w27EvV).

-- A cover letter of no more than two pages
+- A cover letter of no more than two pages (PDF format)
-- A CV or résumé
+- A CV or résumé (PDF format)
 - An example of an instructional resource which the candidate has either sole authored or taken a lead role in producing.
 This can include lesson plans, websites, videos, or other digital teaching resources designed for asynchronous use.
+(PDF format; internal links to active web sites are acceptable)
 - A list of 3 professional references, including telephone numbers and email.
 We will inform candidates before contacting references.

 Additional material will be requested from semifinalist candidates.